TriOulf/FindDefault-Prediction-of-Credit-Card-fraud-/README.md

    Split the data into training, validation, and test sets for model evaluation.

 2. Model Selection and Evaluation:
-   Selecting algorithms (Logistic Regression, Random Forest, Decision Tree, SVM, KNN, Naive Bayes) Tuning hyperparameters for each algorithm.
+   Selecting algorithms (Logistic Regression, Random Forest,  Gradient Boosting (XGBoost, LightGBM, CatBoost), Decision Tree, SVM, KNN, Naive Bayes)
+   Tuning hyperparameters for each algorithm.
    Train models on the training set and evaluate their performance on the validation set using metrics like precision, recall, F1-score, or AUC-ROC.
    Choose the model with the best performance on the validation set.